Distressed Debt and Workout Solutions

 Before default, a corporate trustee’s relationship is largely with the borrower, the company or government in need of a distressed debt workout solution.
 But in the event of a default, the role of a trustee drastically shifts to support the investors (bondholders) to protect them and their investments as much as possible.

 Experienced trustees like UMB have many tools to create a recovery strategy.
-Read more about how the trustee’s role changes when a municipal or corporate bond issuer defaults.

 An indentured trustee acts on behalf investors who hold bonds or other debt securities issued by a company or government.
 When a bond issuer restructures under the protection of a bankruptcy filing, the indentured trustee’s role evolves: